JuliaWTF/WatchJuliaBurn.jl/README.md

 # WatchJuliaBurn

 WatchJuliaBurn aims at destroying the look of your code by adding emojis like :smile: and kaomojis like c╯°□°ↄ╯ instead of your favorites Julia functions.
-Don't hesitates to add your worst creations via PR.
+Don't hesitate to add your worst creations via PR.

 ## List of emojis